yuanzhongqiao/SINDIT/README.md

 ## DT learning factory initialization script:

 Initializes the DT for the fischertechnik learning factory.
-Execute inside the DT-Backend container after starting all services via:
+Execute inside the standby container after starting the database services via:

 `docker-compose exec sindit_dt_standby_environment python init_learning_factory_from_cypher_file.py`

 After this, for the DT-services to connect to the newly created timeseries connections, restart the services with `docker-compose restart sindit_dt_backend sindit_dt_frontend` (simply restarting all containers does lead to the dependencies for database access not being resolved).

+## Learning factory continuous ordering script:

+Continuosly sends MQTT orders to the factory ordering a piece of random color.
+Execute inside the DT container after starting all services via:

+`docker-compose exec sindit_dt_standby_environment python learning_factory_continuos_ordering.py`

+Alternatively, run the preconfigured launch configuration in VS Code (Inside the dev-container).

 ## References